What I Learned at The Focused Leader

 I Met Some Really Nice People …

-After the event, I had the opportunity to meet personally with Michael Hyatt, Megan Hyatt Millerand her husband Joel Miller, each of whom were genuinely warm and funny, and a pleasure to talk with.
+After the event, I had the opportunity to meet personally with Michael and others on his team.
+Each of them were genuinely warm and funny, and a pleasure to talk with.
 I look forward to future opportunities to meet again.

 Another highlight was the lovely personal chat I had with Michael’s wife, Gail Hyatt, who was just a total delight.
-She was gracious enough to pose for a picture with this fan girl.
+She was gracious enough to pose for a picture with me.

 Summary: I Highly Recommend This Event